amylour/scoops_pp1/README.md

 ![screenshot of tagline and button](assets/documentation/tagline.png)
 </details>
-The tagline image has it's opacity set to allow the hero image to still show through.
+The tagline image has its opacity set to allow the hero image to still show through.
 The call to action button was given different shades of the original colour palette to allow its contrast ratio to conform to the accessibility needs of the site.

 <br>